-The Teenage Mutant Ninja Turtles are a lot more noble inthecartoons than the original comic.
+The titular turtles are a lot more noble inthecartoons than the original comic.
 The original Mirage Turtles were assembled by Splinter purely to avenge Hamato Yoshi by killing the Shredder.
 Not that the Shredder isn't bad, but the Turtles were originally trained for the purpose of a revenge killing, instead of the state in the shows (where though there's an additional element of It's Personal because of the Shredder's role in the backstory, they are mostly fighting him because they're the good guys and he's actively doing something bad today.
 This even goes for the Darker and Edgier 2003 series where the backstory is taken practically word for word from the comics.)

 Garfield, while remaining largely the same character in all medias, is hit with this to some extent.
 The comic strips usually revolve around quick gags involving Garfield's snarkiness or cruel sense of humor.
 The Animated Adaptations however, likely due to their longer more depthful stories, keep most of Garfield's nastier qualities but also more frequently show his redeeming side, leaning him more into a Jerk with a Heart of Gold.
 This is especially prominant in The Garfield Show where he is occasionally toned down to the point of being outright altruistic.

 In the Marvel Comics universe, Berzerker was a minor villain and member of the Morlocks.
-In X-Men: Evolution, he's a teenager and member of the X-Men.
+In Evolution, he's a teenager and member of the X-Men.